apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Powerball results in for $638 million Christmas Day jackpot drawing**
+**Marjorie Taylor Greene targeted by failed Christmas swatting attempt**

-You can read more about it [here](https://abc7.com/powerball-numbers-jackpot-christmas-day-drawing-2023-lottery-winning/14223896/).
+You can read more about it [here](https://apnews.com/article/marjorie-taylor-greene-swatting-georgia-christmas-2081fd3835512cc3180aa1171fc5913d).

 ## Requirements
 - Python 3.8